+Automatic enrolment template letters

+This document contains template letters for employers to use when communicating with their workforce about how they are affected by automatic enrolment.

-Guidance for using the sample letters
+Guidance for using sample letters

 You can use these sample letters as they are, or adapt them.
 You might, for example, want to take out some elements, if you feel your workers have the information already.
 Additionally, you might need to change some elements of the sample letters to make them accurate for your organisation.
-For example, some of the sample letters (letters B, E, F, G and L) contain information on the appeal process under the Internal Dispute Resolution Procedure (IDRP).
+For example, some of the sample letters (letters 1,4,5,6 and 7) contain information on the appeal process under the Internal Dispute Resolution Procedure (IDRP).
 Employers may need to alter the sample IDRP wording to that which their pension fund administering authority would prefer them to use.

 These sample letters contain the key information needed by workers to help them to understand what is happening and why.
 The elements that are required by law are shown in blue.

-The sample letters contain instructions in square brackets.
+The letters contain instructions in square brackets.
 For example, [insert date] or [Select as appropriate].
 At these points you need to tailor the template with the correct information for your circumstances.
 You might also wish to add your authority / company logo and / or the LGPS logo to the sample letters.
-The LGPS logo can be found on www.lgpsregs.org under LGPS branding.
+The LGPS logo can be found here

-Letter A was deleted as from 1 April 2015 due to changes introduced by SI 2015/501
+Sample letters included are:

+Letter 1 – to be issued to eligible jobholders who are being automatically enrolled into the LGPS under the automatic enrolment rules

-Annex 7 – Letter A – to be issued to workers who, on the employer’s ‘staging date’, are already members of the LGPS.
+Letter 2 - to be issued to existing non-eligible jobholders and entitled workers who, on the employer’s staging date, are not members of the LGPS, have a contract of employment for 3 months or more and are entitled to opt to join the LGPS under the automatic enrolment rules